spoonapps/docs/getting_started/tour_ii_-_a_web_application/tour_ii.md

 ### Create a Ghost Image

-Let's start by opening a new command prompt and logging in the Spoonium Hub.
+Let's start by opening a new command prompt and logging in the Spoon Hub.

 ```
-# Log in to your Spoonium account
+# Log in to your Spoon account
 C:\> spoon login username password

 Logged in as username